greysdawn/greysdawn/README.md

 I've also got some others, like Enderbot and Form Fox.
 Feel free to check out [this organization](https://github.com/greys-bots) for more info

 On top of my own bots, I've also helped contribute to other ones by creating websites and offering code changes!
-A couple examples are [Blossom](https://blossombot.pink) and [PluralKit](https://pk.greysdawn.com)
+A couple examples are [Blossom](https://blossombot.pink) and [PluralKit](https://pk.greysdawn.com).
+I've also contributed to [both](https://github.com/Blossombot/Website) [bots](https://github.com/xSke/Pluralkit) (2 links) along with another called [Tupperbox](https://github.com/Keterr/Tupperbox) (Note that Blossom itself is currently private, and only the website is public)
 I've also got my own website where I post comics, flags, and other things [here](https://greysdawn.com)

 Aside from bots, I've dabbled in game design and other small endeavors.
 I have a prototype DID-oriented notes app [here](https://github.com/greysdawn/syscomm) and a prototype game [here](https://github.com/greysdawn/anima-ptt)